-What are filters in audio production?
+What are Filters in Audio Production?

 First things first, let’s go over exactly what filters are in the realm of audio.
 You likely already know what filters are in other spheres.
 If you make coffee, edit Instagram photos, or remember a thing or two about chemistry class, you know that a filter extracts a specific part (or parts) from a whole using a barrier.
-So your coffee filter only allows liquid to pass through to the pot.
+Your coffee filter only allows liquid to pass through to the pot.
 A photo filter alters the visual composition of the picture by removing unwanted colors, shades, saturation, etc. In the sciences, different-sized holes allow different types of sediment or matter to travel through a filter.
 The idea of any filter is to control what gets through, what remains blocked, and the degree to which this occurs.

 Filters work the same way in audio production.
 A barrier is placed over the track so that only certain frequencies can pass through.
 These might be high frequencies, low frequencies, or something more specific.
 In addition to just removing certain frequencies, audio filters can also amplify them.
 Ultimately, filters serve as useful tools for making bold EQ decisions and cleaning up a muddy mix.
 So now let’s examine these filter types and what makes them useful.

 Pass filters are the most common of the audio filter types.
 These come in two varieties: high-pass (HPF) and low-pass (LPF).
 As the names suggest, these filters allow either high or low frequencies to pass through.
 With either type of pass filter, you first set a cutoff frequency.
 The LPF allows any frequency below that cutoff to pass through and attenuates (or cuts) anything above the cutoff.
-Conversely, the HPF allows any frequency above a cutoff to pass through and attenuates those below it.
+Conversely, the HPF allows any frequency above the cutoff to pass through and attenuates those below it.

-High- and low-shelf filters
+High- and Low-Shelf Filters

-High-pass and low-pass filters work wonders for tracks that need to stand out on the upper or lower end of the frequency spectrum.
+High-pass and low-pass filters work wonders for tracks that need to stand out at the upper or lower end of the frequency spectrum.
 However, we don’t always want to remove all the high-end or low-end.
 This is where shelf filters come in handy.
 On the spectrum, shelves look like horizontal lines (makes sense, huh?).
 These lines act as bases for either the low-end or high-end.
-This means you can still use an LPF or HPF but rather than remove the unwanted frequencies entirely, you simply lower their volume.
+This means you can still use an LPF or HPF, but rather than remove the unwanted frequencies entirely, you simply lower their volume.
 Conversely, you can increase their volume as well by raising the shelf higher than the rest of the spectrum.

-Bandpass filters
+Bandpass Filters

-Peak and notch filters
+Peak and Notch Filters

 These two filter types extend from bandpass filters but take them to the extreme.
 This is where the high Q factors come into play.
 Rather than just aim for a range of frequencies, peak and notch filters target one specific frequency.
 As you might have assumed, peak filters boost that specific frequency while notch filters attenuate it.